spring-projects/spring-boot/spring-boot-tools/spring-boot-loader/README.md

 # Spring Boot - Loader

 The Spring Boot Loader module allows JAR and WAR files that contain nested dependencies to be run using `java -jar archive.jar`.
+There are 3 launcher classes (`JarLauncher`, `WarLauncher` and `PropertiesLauncher`).
+Their purpose is to load resources (.class files etc.) from nested JAR files or JAR files in directories (as opposed to explicitly on the classpath).
+In the case of the `[Jar|War]Launcher` the nested paths are fixed `(lib/*.jar` and `lib-provided/*.jar` for the WAR case) so you just add extra JARs in those locations if you want more.
+The `PropertiesLauncher` looks in `lib/` by default, but you can add additional locations by setting an environment variable `LOADER_PATH`or `loader.path` in `application.properties` (colon-separated list of directories).

 > **Note:** The quickest way to build a compatible archive is to use the
 > [spring-boot-maven-plugin](../spring-boot-maven-plugin) or